hosuaby/inject-resources/README.md

 In this example, resource `/com/adelean/junit/jupiter/logs.jsonl` is parsed by `ObjectMapper` named *"custom-mapper"*.

-By default, parsers are scoped to test class where they was defined.
-If a test class inherite from another class, parsers déclared in super class can be used in subclass:
+By default, parsers are scoped to test class where they were defined.
+If a test class inherit from another class, parsers declared in super-class can be used in subclass:

 ```java